apache/arrow/docs/source/cpp/threading.rst

 Operations in Arrow that may use threads can usually be configured to run serially via some kind of parameter.
 In this case we typically replace the CPU executor with an event loop operated by the calling thread.
-However, we will leave the I/O thread pool as is.
+However, many operations will continue to use the I/O thread pool.
 This means that some parallelism may still occur even when serial execution is requested.

 Jemalloc Background Threads
 ---------------------------